mmaitre314/TraceEtw/README.md

 Besides the logger header, the build also generates a set of scripts, a WPRP profile, and an event-provider manifest:

 - RegisterEtwLogger.cmd/UnregisterEtwLogger.cmd - scripts to register and unregister the event provider.
 Must be run elevated.
-- TraceEtwLogger.cmd - script to record events.
+- RecordEtwLogger.cmd - script to record events.
 - EtwLogger.wprp - [recording profile](http://msdn.microsoft.com/en-us/library/windows/hardware/hh448223.aspx) for [Windows Performance Recorder (WPR)](http://msdn.microsoft.com/en-us/library/windows/hardware/hh448205.aspx)
 - EtwLogger.man - event-provider manifest

 The files are placed in the output folder along with the binaries.
+Registering the manifest is optional when using WPR.

 The trace script relies on xperf to record events.
 It is part of the [Windows Performance Toolkit](http://msdn.microsoft.com/en-us/library/windows/hardware/hh162945.aspx) like WPA and WPR.
 Its ability to run a merge pass on the .etl event log files tends to make it more robust when it comes to collecting event-manifest info.